thepeopleseason/995callister/README.md

 ### Alarm

 * To set your own user code for the alarm, hit `*5` then `01`.
-Update the existing code with your desired 4-digit code.
-I've set the code to the month and day of our closing.
+Update the existing code with your desired 4-digit code. **I've set the code to the month and day of our closing**.

 * The list of alarm zones is as follows: